Makinuh/page-mos-ki-fik/index.md

 ---
-title: think of things you haven't thought about
+layout: page
 ---

+# think of things you haven't thought about